TRUE Professionals: Our Clinical Staff

 Clinical Professional Counselor

-Marc also works as a high school social worker in the western suburbs of Chicago providing individual counseling and facilitating a variety of student support groups.
+Marc previously worked as a high school social worker in the western suburbs of Chicago, providing individual counseling and facilitating a variety of student support groups.
 He serves as a field instructor for master’s degree candidates in social work, a presenter at Parent University workshops, and a group facilitator of district parenting groups.

 Marc played basketball at Beloit College, where he was a four-year letter winner.
 In high school he received all-conference honors and honorable mention all-state in basketball.
 In addition, he received unanimous all-conference honors as a wide receiver and defensive back in football.
 Marc has also coached varsity football and freshman basketball at a high school in the western suburbs of Chicago.